vchaudio/VM-Xctrl/README.md

 Get your Licence Key
 https://vchaudio.gumroad.com/l/VM-XCtrl

+**Become a tester and get your lifetime key for free!**
-Leave Feedback and stay tuned in the official Discord server [https://discord.gg/DzCBwq2e](https://discord.gg/jyh8bSUev7)
+Leave Feedback and stay tuned on the official Discord server [https://discord.gg/DzCBwq2e](https://discord.gg/jyh8bSUev7)